 To be qualified for assessment when vacant positions for PhD positions are announced, you must possess the following qualifications:

-- A Bachelor Degree and a Master Degree qualifies for assessment for a 3-year PhD enrolment/employment
+- A Bachelor Degree and a Master Degree qualify for assessment for a 3-year PhD enrolment/employment

 (copy of diploma must be included in the application)